Last Updated: 10/26/22 | October 26th, 2022

 If you can, hit the beach with fellow travelers so you can each keep an eye on everyone’s things.

 4. Be alert when using public transportation – Petty theft (including bag snatching) is the most common type of crime you’ll face in Costa Rica.
 Most of the theft in Costa Rica occurs while taking the bus.
 Keep your bag containing valuables and identification on your lap and stay vigilant.

-6. Buy travel insurance – This is especially important if you plan to join in on activities like ziplining, white water rafting, or surfing.
-Travel insurance will protect you against illness, injury, theft, and cancellations.
+6. Buy travel insurance – Travel insurance is especially important if you plan to join in on activities like ziplining, white water rafting, or surfing.
+It protects you against unexpected costs that arise due to illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
-I never go on a trip without it as I’ve had to use it many times in the past.
+I never go on a trip without it.
+You shouldn’t either.

 - What Does Travel Insurance ACTUALLY Cover?

 - How to Buy the Best Travel Insurance

 There are really only two common scams found in Costa Rica:

 1. The Taxi Scam